ApprenticeAI/frapy/docs/index.rst

     Convenient classes to extract links to follow from pages.

 :doc:`topics/settings`
-    Learn how to configure Scrapy and see all :ref:`available settings <topics-settings-ref>`.
+    Learn how to configure Frapy and see all :ref:`available settings <topics-settings-ref>`.

 :doc:`topics/exceptions`
     See all available exceptions and their meaning.